Avondale School Policies

 Freedom of Information Act Procedures & GuidelinesDownload Manual

 In compliance with Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, Title II of the Americans with Disabilities Act of 1990, the Elliot-Larsen Civil Rights Act and the Persons with Disabilities Civil Rights Act, it is the policy of Avondale School District that no person shall, on the basis of race, color, religion, national origin or ancestry, sex, age, disability, height, weight or marital status be excluded from participation in, be denied the benefits of, or be subjected to discrimination during any instructional opportunities, programs, services, job placement assistance, employment or in policies governing student conduct and attendance.

-Any person suspecting a discriminatory practice should contact the Assistant Superintendent of Student Services of the Avondale School District, 2940 Waukegan Street, Auburn Hills, MI 48326 or call 248-537-6038.
+Any person suspecting a discriminatory practice should contact the Executive Director of Human Resources of the Avondale School District, Ms. Sharon Hyde at 2940 Waukegan Street, Auburn Hills, MI 48326 or call 248-537-6038.

 Grievance procedures for Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendment Act of 1972, Section 504 of the Rehabilitation Act of 1973, Age Discrimination Act of 1975, Title II of the Americans with Disability Act of 1990, Elliot-Larsen Civil Rights Act, Persons with Disabilities Civil Rights Act: